 Resident Hertha Hollander and her furry friend, Brandy

-Visits to retirement communities across the country have been restricted due to the pandemic, but residents at University Village Thousand Oaks have been able to take advantage of the companionship of another kind.
+Visits to active retirement communities across the country have been restricted due to the pandemic, but residents at University Village Thousand Oaks have been able to take advantage of the companionship of another kind.

 University Village knows the benefits of owning a pet and is a pet-friendly community.
 For the last several months, that amenity has taken on added importance.